 Process for extending a Specification

-If there is a demonstrated need to extend an existing Product Specification, developers should review the steps in the basic process in section 5.1 and determine which steps can be omitted.
+If there is a demonstrated need to extend an existing Product Specification, developers should review the steps in the basic process in clause B-4.1 and determine which steps can be omitted.

 For example, if features, information types, attributes, or relationships are added, removed, or modified, most of the steps in the basic process will be needed.
 The spatial reference system and packaging/maintenance may not change in such a revision and the corresponding phases can be skipped.